jelle619/Boot2Win/README.md

 sudo gedit /etc/default/grub
 ```

 Search for the line GRUB_DEFAULT=0 and modify it to GRUB_DEFAULT=saved.
-You may also want to disable the timeout in the GRUB menu by modifying the line GRUB_TIMEOUT=10 (or any other number than 10) to 0.001 (using 0 might yield the same results but it's not guaranteed to work).
-To apply your changes, save the file and use the following command in the terminal.
+You may also want to disable the timeout in the GRUB menu by modifying the line GRUB_TIMEOUT=10 (or any other number than 10) to 0.0001 (as some distributions refuse to set it to 0, defaulting to a a much higher number than 0).
+To apply your changes, save the file and use the following command in the terminal:

 ```bash
 sudo update-grub